B.A. in English Literature, Beijing University;

 specifically interested in using conversation analysis to study interaction in language classrooms and writing centers.

-Alyson "Lal" Horan is a doctoral student in the Applied Linguistics Program at Teachers College, Columbia University.
+Alyson "Lal" Horan is a doctoral candidate in the Applied Linguistics Program at Teachers College, Columbia University.
 She received her BA from Columbia College Chicago and her MA in TESOL from Portland State University.
 In addition to various experiences teaching in the US, Alyson served two years with the Peace Corps, teaching English at a university in Southern China.
 Her research interests include discourse and conversation analysis, particularly in the study of American Sign Language and those who learn signed languages as a non-native language.

-Sean Hughes is a doctoral student in applied linguistics at Teachers College, Columbia University.
+Sean Hughes is a doctoral candidate in applied linguistics at Teachers College, Columbia University.
 He earned an Ed.M. in applied linguistics at Teachers College, an M.A.-TESOL from The New School, and a dual B.A. from the University of Oklahoma in anthropology and German literature.
 Sean served as a high school German teacher in Miami, Florida, and later as an ENL teaching fellow in the Bronx and Brooklyn.
 After leaving the US in 2007, Sean taught elementary and junior high in Japan, then university in South Korea, China, Oman, and Vietnam.
-He also served as an English Language Fellow and an English Language Specialist hosted by the U.S. Department of State in the ASEAN (Association of Southeast Asian Nations) region for two years before returning to NYC to pursue his doctorate.
+He also served as an English Language Fellow and an English Language Specialist hosted by the U.S. Department of State in the ASEAN (Association of Southeast Asian Nations) region for two years before returning to TC to pursue his doctorate.
 Sean's research interests lie in conversation analysis, critical discourse analysis, discourse and identity, and multimodality of discourse.
 Currently, he is researching how gender and sexual identities are produced and maintained in interaction.

 Allie Hope King is a doctoral candidate in Applied Linguistics at Teachers College, Columbia University.
 She has an Ed.M. in Applied Linguistics from TC, an M.Ed. in Foreign Language Education and TESOL from the University of Pittsburgh, and a bachelor’s in Modern Languages from Carnegie Mellon University.
 Her research focuses on classroom discourse, specifically what co-teacher interaction looks like through a conversation analytic lens.
 Prior to returning to New York for her current academic endeavors, she taught ESL in a number of contexts and locations around the U.S. While at TC, she has taught several courses in the Community Language Program, and has been a mentor and instructor for the TESOL Certificate Program.